Incoming Master's Students

 - Create your SEAS email account.
 We advise all students to create a SEAS email account.
 Some official school google documents will require seas email for authentication and review.

-3. Hop onto Campus Express: This is your one online stop for most student services at Penn: Student Health Services (SHS), Counseling and Psychological Services (CAPS), Residential Services, Graduate Student Center.
+3. Hop onto Campus Express: This is your one online stop for most student services at Penn: Student Health and Counseling, Residential Services, Graduate Student Center and more.

-4. Update your personal information on Penn In Touch: Emergency Contacts, email and postal mailing, personal information, etc.
+4. Update your personal information on Path: Emergency Contacts, email and postal mailing, personal information, etc.

-6. Registration is through Penn In Touch.
-Programs should reach out to all incoming students regarding course registration at least a few months before the start of the semester.
+6. Registration is through Path.
+Programs should reach out to all incoming Fall students regarding course registration at least a few months before the start of the semester.
 For a traditional Fall start, programs will be in touch no later than July 1.

 For International Students: Once the enrollment form is processed, a student is sent information on beginning the I-20 application process.
 International Student and Scholar Services (ISSS) provides core services to international students.
 All students will be assigned to an ISSS advisor after they are on campus and have matriculated into the program.
 Students should view the New Student ISSS page with a lot of helpful information.